allenai/mmda/src/mmda/parsers/NOTES.md

 There are a few solutions:

-1. Patch PDFPlumber so we posthoc fix token bounding boxes to enforce disjointness.
+1. Fix this in PDFPlumberParser with posthoc operator over bounding boxes to enforce disjointness.

-    * Ideal, but takes a long time to implement.
-Also would require reprocessing items PDFPlumber.
+    ➔ Kind of problematic because requires so much reprocessing.

+    ➔ May also make it harder to keep in-sync w/ PDFPlumber over time.
+Posthoc corrections maybe should still be decoupled from the parser itself?

-2. Hackier fix to adjust all token bounding boxes "inward".
+2. Apply fixes at `Document.from_json()` time to adjust all token bounding boxes "inward".

-    * Not as risky.
+    ➔ Not as risky.
 Somewhat hacky but fairly straightforward.
 Problem is it doesn't quite fix the data, which is still being generated with weird boxes.

-3. Base all bounding box-based lookup methods not on the bounding boxes, but instead on the box centroid.
+3. Overlapping bounding boxes primarily affects vision-based lookup methods (e.g. give me all entities within a visual region).
+A different way to fix this is to base all bounding box-based lookup methods not on the bounding boxes, but instead on the box centroid or something else.

-    * Really risky and it's actually quite a bit of code to refactor.
+    ➔ Not sure whether it would work.
+Seems dependent on box quality.
+For example, if the box is extremely off-center, then it's not like this would solve anything.
+And it's actually quite a bit of code to refactor.
 Let's rule it out.

 Thinking about it, #2 is pretty reasonable for now given that we're aiming for overall stability.
 We can worry about #1 later.